mananahmed/con-civ/2017-spring/README.md

 ### Mon, Feb 20

-* Thomas Babington Macaulay, *Government of India* (1833) and Jeremy Bentham, *Panopticon; or the Inspection-House: containing the Idea of a New Principle of Construction applicable to any sort of Establishment, in which Persons of any Description are to be kept under Inspection* (1838).
+* ~~Thomas Babington Macaulay, *Government of India* (1833) and Jeremy Bentham, *Panopticon; or the Inspection-House: containing the Idea of a New Principle of Construction applicable to any sort of Establishment, in which Persons of any Description are to be kept under Inspection* (1838).~~

+* Catch up on Hegel from last week.
+Read Self-defense legislation from NY and TX in class.

 ### Wed, Feb 22